Calibrated Mechanism Design: Applications

-\paragraph{State-dependent type ranking} \autoref{example:horizontal} illustrates that when the ranking of types is not uniform across states, full transparency is not optimal.
-We now provide a more systematic analysis of this phenomenon, using the previous results.\footnote{See \cite{szabadi2018essays} for a similar observation.} To provide the starkest contrast with the previous result, we consider a setting in which we can partition \Beliefs\ into two regions such that within each region the ranking of types\textemdash as determined by $\pay(q,\type|\belief)$\textemdash is the same, but it differs across regions.
+\paragraph{State-dependent type ranking} \autoref{example:horizontal} illustrates that when the ranking of types is not uniform across states, full transparency may not be optimal.\footnote{See \cite{szabadi2018essays} for a similar observation.} We now provide a more systematic analysis of this phenomenon, using the previous results.
+To provide the starkest contrast with \autoref{prop:transparent}, we consider a setting that shares a key feature of \autoref{example:horizontal}: we can partition \Beliefs\ into two regions such that within each region the ranking of types\textemdash as determined by $\pay(q,\type|\belief)$\textemdash is the same, but it differs across regions.

 Concretely, suppose that $\States=\{\state_1,\state_2\}$.
 Furthermore, assume

 where $c\in\reals$, and $b>0$.
 Identify beliefs with the probability that the state is $\state_2$ and define

 For $\belief<\beliefh$, we have that $\pay(q,\type|\belief)$ is decreasing in \type, whereas if $\belief>\beliefh$, then $\pay(q,\type|\belief)$ is increasing in \type.